Civil Litigation Clinic

-Students participating in the Civil Litigation Clinic help low-income clients work through civil controversies in a variety of areas, including housing (eviction defense and termination of subsidies), domestic violence (civil protection orders) and employment (discrimination and wage and hour litigation).
+Students participating in the Civil Litigation Clinic (CLC) help low-income clients work through civil controversies in a variety of areas, including housing (eviction defense and termination of subsidies), domestic violence (civil protection orders) and employment (discrimination and wage and hour litigation).
 In addition to integrating legal theory and practice, students work with community groups to identify and address systemic legal issues.

 The model of the Civil Litigation Clinic is based on student self-direction and community outreach.
 Because of this focus, students have a great deal of input into and ability to shape their clinical experience.
 CLC cases involve little pre-trial discovery and therefore focuses on trial skills.
 The speed with which the cases proceed to trial (generally two to four weeks) affords students the opportunity to handle several cases in their entirety, including conducting the initial client interview and all factual investigation, developing a case theory and an opening statement, closing argument, direct and cross-examination of all witnesses, and conducting the trials themselves.

 In order to meet the community outreach goal of the Civil Litigation Clinic, students and faculty created community projects.
 The projects have varied through the years as the needs of our client community has changed and the interest of students shifted.
 Below are the Civil Litigation Clinic projects.